79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 No, if a mother fails to confirm her child’s well-being once in a while, it may not affect the custody arrangement.

-In connection to that, consistent, and long-term neglect that threatens the child’s well-being can result in court intervention.
+In connection with that, consistent and long-term neglect that threatens the child’s well-being can result in court intervention.

 5. Failure to Commit Parental Responsibilities